 For a while now, ‘skilled chefs’ (see below for what a ‘skilled chef’ is) have been on the Shortage Occupation List, potentially opening the door to chefs being sponsored.

-Until recently, however, it was a case of the Home Office giving with one hand and taking away with the other; as a different rule said that no restaurant could sponsor a skilled chef if it ran a take-away function as part of its business.
+Until recently, however, it was a case of the Home Office giving with one hand and taking away with the other; as a different rule said that no restaurant could sponsor a chef if it ran a take-away function as part of its business.
 With the proliferation of delivery services such as Deliveroo and Just Eat, virtually every restaurant now operates some form of take-away service, meaning that, until recently, sponsoring skilled chefs was not possible for most.

 What type of restaurant must you be?